Posts Tagged ‘disk’

 There have been some great resources published on this issue over the past few years on storage alignment.
 Major vendors have all begun pushing information on the problem – here are some of the best that I have found:

-Microsoft also has an in-depth article on MSDN, including some performance numbers at http://msdn.microsoft.com/en-us/library/dd758814.aspx.
-Also check out Jimmy May’s series Partition (Sector) alignment for SQL Server here: http://blogs.msdn.com/b/jimmymay/archive/2008/10/14/disk-partition-alignment-for-sql-server-slide-deck.aspx.
+Microsoft also has an in-depth article on MSDN, including some performance numbers at https://msdn.microsoft.com/en-us/library/dd758814.aspx.
+Also check out Jimmy May’s series Partition (Sector) alignment for SQL Server here: https://blogs.msdn.com/b/jimmymay/archive/2008/10/14/disk-partition-alignment-for-sql-server-slide-deck.aspx.
 One of the best descriptions of the complexities of the problem can be found in Jimmy’s blog series.
+Microsoft has a KB article that describes performance problems when disk partitions are misaligned here: https://support.microsoft.com/kb/929491, including the formulas to calculate if your existing partitions are correctly aligned.

 EMC covers alignment in their TechBooks for Clariion, Celerra, and Symmetrix.